Noleli/homepage/_posts/2015-04-12-quantified-cantillation.md

 I could imagine running a logistic regression to see whether words per *pasuk* predicts the presense of an *etnakhta*, but I'm going to cut myself off now.

 If you're interested in playing around with this yourself, everything is on [GitHub](https://github.com/Noleli/trop-analysis).
-If you just want to cut to the chase, [here's a CSV]({{site.baseurl}}/post-uploads/trop/trop.csv) of the raw data.
+If you just want to cut to the chase, here's a [CSV file]({{site.baseurl}}/post-uploads/trop/trop.csv) of the raw data.

 [^women]: No wife required, incredibly.